Levittown, PA Mortgage Foreclosure Lawyer

 Foreclosure may occur when a homeowner misses too many mortgage payments, and the creditors on the mortgage essentially reclaim the property to sell.
 Generally, creditors can only initiate foreclosure on a property if you have missed several months of payments.
 Being behind in payments by only a month or two is troubling but should not lead to foreclosure.

-The purpose of a foreclosure is to allow creditors to sell the property in question and use the proceeds of that sale to recoup their losses.
+The purpose of foreclosure is to allow creditors to sell the property in question and use the proceeds of that sale to recoup their losses.
 Foreclosed homes are often sold at auction, and many people scramble to buy them because they tend to be cheaper.
 In many cases, there is no money left over for homeowners, and they are left with nothing.

 If your mortgage is quite high and the value of your home has decreased since you purchased it, you might be left with remaining debt.
 It is not uncommon for homeowners to lose their homes to foreclosure, and then the sale of their homes does not cover all their debt.